edlink/docs/guides/v2.0/class-rostering.md

 // While our url is not undefined or empty while (url) {
-	// Wait for the result of the api call to edlink const result = await axios.get(url, config).then(res => res.data);
+	// Wait for the result of the api call to Edlink const result = await axios.get(url, config).then(res => res.data);

 	// Push all of the resulting data to our schools array